-If the glue has any type of crystallization on it or has a "lumpy" consistency, the glue is mostly likely frozen and unfortunately not useable.
+If the glue has any type of crystallization on it or has a "lumpy" consistency, the glue is mostly likely frozen and unfortunately not usable.
 Another good indicator is the temperature of the drum or pail.

 If the packaging is freezing, there is a good chance your liquid glue froze during transit as well.

 Please keep in mind that not only do liquid water-based glues need to be stored in an area above their minimum temperature, but it is essential to keep your substrates in an area that also maintains the required temperatures of the adhesives for the best adhesion properties.

 Wondering what the best operational and storange temperatures are for your glues?
 This information can be found on the Technical Data Sheet.